 See Third-party authorisation information on the ACMA website.

+As explained in section 5.1.1, the legacy 800 MHz TLMS frequency segment (820-825/865-870 MHz) has been removed to support the final stage of the 803–960 MHz review decision paper.

 For background information see Spectrum Planning Report SP 2/00, “Review of the ACA Policy on the Assignment of Single Frequency High Power and Low Power Mobile Services in the 400 MHz Band”.